helrond/clbsj.org/_posts/2020-12-17-scholar-activist-encounter-weldon-nisley-and-tom-boomershine.md

 series: scholar-activist-encounters
 published: true
 time: '7:30pm Eastern Time'
-title: 'Weldon Nisly and Tom Boomershine'
+title: Weldon Nisly and Tom Boomershine
 description: >-
   In this session, lifelong peace activist Weldon Nisly and Biblical scholar Tom Boomershine will discuss their work to understand and respond to the Gospel's call to peacemaking within the academy, within Christian community, and in conflict zones around the world.
+vimeo_id: '676629345'
 ---
 In this session, lifelong peace activist Weldon Nisly and biblical scholar Tom Boomershine will discuss their commitment to understand and